Group in Geometry and Topology at Brown University

 There is an active postdoctoral group, and a weekly geometry and topology seminar, as well as a longer-format dynamics and geometry seminar that meets every other week.

-Thomas Banchoff, Professor of Mathematics
+Thomas Banchoff, Professor Emeritus of Mathematics

-Jeffrey Brock, Associate Professor of Mathematics
+Jeffrey Brock, Chair, Professor of Mathematics

 George Daskalopoulos, Professor of Mathematics